Student Resources and Services

 Special Collections & University Archives, located on the third floor of Perry Library, preserves and provides access to the Libraries’ unique and rare collections documenting the history of ODU, Virginia, and the region.
 The collections cover a wide range of topics that enrich scholarly opportunities, and students and faculty are encouraged to visit and use the collections and services.
 Special Collections’ materials include rare books, diaries, letters, legal and campaign files, oral histories, music, film, photographs, maps, and more.
 Moreover, the University Archives document the history of the University and include yearbooks, department records, student organization records, course catalogs, film, photographs, etc. Special Collections staff are available to assist students and faculty with research requests and host class sessions specializing in active-learning exercises with primary sources.
 Visit Special Collections at www.odu.edu/library/special-collections.

 Several digitized collections of materials from Special Collections & University Archives are also freely available online.
-Visit the ODU Digital Collections at dc.lib.odu.edu.
+Visit the ODU Digital Collections at https://olddomuni.access.preservica.com/.

 ODU Digital Commons and Scholarly Communications Services

-The Department of Scholarly Communication & Publishing provides services at all levels of the scholarly research life cycle, ranging from copyright and author rights to data management, publishing, and research impact.
-ODU Digital Commons (digitalcommons.odu.edu), the University’s institutional repository, is integral to these services as it brings together scholarly, creative, and institutional works for preservation, visibility, and worldwide open access.
+The Department of Research & Scholarly Communication includes the Libraries' dedicated subject specialist librarians, who provide reference and research assistance, library instruction, collection development, and collaboration to students and faculty at ODU.
+Our librarians are also available to assist with questions related to copyright and author rights, research data management, publishing, and research impact.
+The department also oversees ODU Digital Commons (digitalcommons.odu.edu), the University’s institutional repository.
+Digital Commons brings together scholarly, creative, and institutional works for preservation, visibility, and worldwide open access.
 Digital Commons also provides a publishing platform for hosting journals, proceedings, and events.

 Accessibility Services